BELARUS BIRDING TOUR: DETAILED ITINERARY

 Belarus: Day 8 Today we will drive west to Bereza (or Bjaroza) City near the Sporovsky Biological Reserve for an overnight stay.
 We may have time to start our exploration on arrival, and we will also stop off along the way at Beloe Fishponds, a breeding site of Smew and Ferruginous Duck, where we may well also see Little Grebe, Great Cormorant, Great Bittern, Great Egret, Black Stork, Common Goldeneye, Tufted Duck and Great Reed Warbler.
 A forest reserve en route has breeding Great Grey Owls and we should enjoy an encounter today with this wonderful bird, which is probably the most impressive of all the owls.
 Our local guide will have been hard at work to locate nest sites as part of his ongoing research.

-The Sporovsky Biological Reserve (or Sporauskaje balota) is a RAMSAR site of international importance and covers an area of around 20,000 hectares.
+The Sporovsky Biological Reserve (or Sporauskaje Balota) is a RAMSAR site of international importance and covers an area of around 20,000 hectares.
 It is home to Europe’s largest complex of natural floodplain fen mires, which comprise some 75% of its area, the largest extent outside the Arctic and within this very special habitat more than 20% of the world’s population of Aquatic Warblers breed.
 This is now perhaps the best place in the world to see this restricted-range and increasingly uncommon species as it disappears from its peripheral haunts.
 Aquatic Warblers will be in full song at the time of our visit, trilling and chirping away from the tops of the sedges in the drier parts of the marshes.

 The marshes and fish ponds here are also home to Great Bittern, Great and Common Snipes, all three ‘marsh’ terns, Little Tern, Little Gull, Citrine Wagtail, Eurasian Reed Warbler and pinging Bearded Reedlings, as well as Spotted, Little and Corn Crakes.
-We have a good chance of seeing the latter and may hearing the other two (seeing either is not likely).
+We have a good chance of seeing the latter and may hear the other two (seeing either is not likely).

 Belarus: Day 9 After spending the morning at Sporovsky we will leave the marshes behind as we drive further west to the Polish border and the primeval forest of Belowezhskaya Pushcha for a two nights stay.

 Belarus: Day 10 Belowezhskaya Pushcha is the eastern part of the forest known on the Polish side of the border as Bialowieza.
 However, it is larger than the portion remaining on the other side of the border and it also has a less well-developed infrastructure.
-The forest, with its 500 year old, named oak trees is all that remains of the once vast wildwood that stretched from the Baltic Sea to the Buh River in Ukraine.
+The forest, with its 500-year-old, named oak trees is all that remains of the once vast wildwood that stretched from the Baltic Sea to the Buh River in Ukraine.
 Originally it was kept as a hunting ground of the Grand Dukes of Lithuania and then the Polish Kings and Russian Czars, but latterly it suffered badly as a battleground and also from timber extraction during the Napoleonic and two World Wars.
 However, the infamous Nazi minister Hermann Göring played a small part in its survival, sparing it further exploitation during World War II, as he wanted to turn it into a model hunting reserve for the Third Reich.
 Designated a UNESCO World Heritage site in 1992 its future is now a little more secure.
 Several species of owl breed in the area and we have a good chance of observing the tiny Eurasian Pygmy Owl, pound for pound one of the most vicious avian predators.

 Although we should already have seen most of the special forest birds by the time we reach Belowezhskaya Pushcha, there may be a few gaps.
 All but one of the European species of woodpecker occur here, including the uncommon White-backed, Eurasian Three-toed (so quiet that one can pass only a few metres from a feeding bird without noticing it) and the curious Eurasian Wryneck.
 The forest also provides a home for the uncommon Black Stork and the shy Hazel Grouse.
 There is a good selection of raptors including White-tailed, Short-toed and Lesser Spotted Eagles, European Honey Buzzard and Northern Goshawk